 - Peel the swede, rinse it under the tap if it's still a bit muddy and cut into wedge shapes.

-Place in a baking tray and sprinkle over 1 tsp Cajun seasoning and 2 tbsp sunflower oil before mixing together.
+- Place in a baking tray and sprinkle over 1 teaspoon Cajun seasoning and 2 tablespoons sunflower oil before mixing together.

-Season with salt to taste and sprinkle with 1 tbsp chopped parsley.
+- Season with salt to taste and sprinkle with 1 tablespoons chopped parsley.

 - Serve as a side dish or with a dip.